 - Custodians at healthcare facilities who may have contact with COVID-19

 Timeline for COVID-19 Claims

 Instead of the typical 90 days, if you have been designated as a high-risk employee, an insurance company only has 30 days to deny your claim for COVID-19 work-related illness.
 A requirement of this presumptive measure, you must first use any paid sick leave benefits that have become available to you before beginning to collect temporary disability benefits.

 Covid Outbreaks in the Workplace

-Suppose you have gotten sick on the job and don’t qualify for the Covid-19 protections for healthcare workers and first responders.
-Don’t fret because the state of California would presume that you have a work-related illness if you contracted Covid within 14 days of a reported outbreak at your workplace.
-An outbreak is defined as at least four out of 100 employees or less who all test positive within 14 days.
+Suppose you have gotten sick and don’t qualify for the Covid-19 protections for healthcare workers and first responders.
+Don’t fret because California would presume you have a work-related illness if you contracted Covid within 14 days of a reported outbreak at your workplace.
+An outbreak is at least four out of 100 employees or less who all test positive within 14 days.

 Getting workers’ compensation for contracting an infectious disease can be a difficult task to accomplish.
 Trying to prove that you acquired Covid while working is hard to prove itself.
-Since the start of the pandemic, states have passed legislation that makes it easier to file a claim for contracting Covid while on the job.
-If you have filed a claim for workers’ compensation and have been denied by your employer or by an insurance company.
-Don’t hesitate to contact our qualified Sacramento workers compensation attorneys to get the compensation you deserve.
+Since the pandemic’s start, states have passed legislation that makes it easier to file a claim for contracting Covid while on the job.
+Suppose you have filed a workers’ compensation claim and have been denied by your employer or an insurance company.
+Don’t hesitate to contact our qualified Sacramento workers’ compensation attorneys to get your deserved compensation.